Green County, Wisconsin: Politics

-Until the 1992 presidential election, Green County voters primarily backed the Republican Party candidate in national elections.
-Prior to that year, the only times they failed to win the county were in the midst of a divided party vote in 1912, the presence of Wisconsinite Robert La Follette on the ballot in 1924, & national Democratic Party landslides in 1932, 1936, & 1964.
-From 1992 onward, the county has backed the Democratic candidate in every presidential election, though their margins of victory have been often relatively narrow.
+Until the 1992 presidential election, Green County voters primarily backed the Republican Party nominee in national elections.
+Before that, the only times they failed to win the county were in the midst of a divided party vote in 1912, the presence of Wisconsinite Robert La Follette on the ballot in 1924, and national Democratic Party landslides in 1932, 1936, and 1964.
+Since 1992, the county has backed the Democratic nominee in every presidential election, though their margins of victory have often been narrow.
+In 2024, Kamala Harris won the county by 60 votes, the closest presidential election there since George H. W. Bush carried it in 1988.